-Let’s face it…I am more than a little obsessed about words.
+Let’s face it…I am more than a little obsessed with words.
 Maybe that is a poor choice of a word.
 I don’t want to be described as a person that is possesed or occupied (as obsessed is from the Latin obsidēre meaning “to beset or occupy” with ob: away + sedēre: to sit).
 I’d rather be seen as a connoisseur…an aficionado…an etymology buff.

 Point being, I love words.
 Wait, would that make me a philologist? (philo, the Greek root meaning ‘love’ + log, the Greek root meaning ‘word’ + the suffix -ist, meaning ‘a person who’).
 So what’s love? (the eternal question- in esoteric texts such as the Circle 7 Koran and the Aquarian Gospel, ‘love’ is the Savior of the world.